 Postwar

 With Nazi Germany out of the way, full-blown liberalism made huge inroads globally and especially across the West.
-Thanks to rapidly developing technology (noted below), indoctrination of the human mind on a massive scale became possible.
-The following events are mainly US-centric though I include some important events outside of America.
+Thanks to rapidly developing communication technology (noted below), indoctrination of the human mind on a massive scale became possible.
+The following events are mainly US-centric though some important events outside of America were included.

 1945 – The United Nations forms, replacing the League of Nations.